 Sierra National Forest is located between Yosemite and SEKI, to the west of Inyo.
 It is only used by hikers approaching from the west, which is not as popular as east-side entrances due to a lack of convenient roads.
 The often single lane, winding Kaiser Pass Road leads to Lake Thomas A. Edison where a popular JMT-hiker resupply spot, Vermilion Valley Resort (VVR), is located.
 VVR operates a shuttle from Fresno to the resort.
 Muir Trail Ranch, another popular resupply location, is a few miles away.
 To enter at Sierra National Forest means that you’re accessing the JMT in the middle.

-As of March 2021, Sierra National Forest issues wilderness permits through Recreation.gov.
+Sierra National Forest issues wilderness permits through Recreation.gov (since 2021).
 The process is similar to that of Inyo National Forest (see above).
 There is a quota but permits are easy to get.
 Sixty percent of permits are reservable and 40% are available for walk-ups.

 Trailheads and Quotas.
 This chart lists the trailheads and quotas (reservable and walkup).
 Quotas are in place year-round.
 JMT hikers could use the following trailheads: